Portfolio & Writings

 Pasi Sahlberg, born 26 October 1959 in Oulu, Finland, is a Finnish citizen.
 He received Master of Science (Mathematics) in 1984 from University of Turku and PhD from the University of Jyvaskylä in 1996.
 He also has Teacher’s Diploma from the University of Helsinki in 1986.

-Dr. Sahlberg has a long track record in education and development.
+Dr. Sahlberg has a long professional history in education and development.
 His teaching career started in Teacher Training School and Department of Teacher Education at the University of Helsinki in 1985.
 He then moved to the Ministry of Education (National Board of Education) in 1991 to serve as Senior Advisor in science education, Head of the School Improvement Unit, and later as Counselor to the Deputy Director General on education policy development and education reform.
 In 2000 he took the leadership post at the Centre for School Development in the University of Helsinki.

 From the beginning of 2003 he worked as Senior Education Specialist in the World Bank in Washington, DC.
 He was responsible for education portfolios and analytical work in Europe and Central Asia.
 Since June 2007 he served the European Training Foundation in Torino, Italy, as Lead Education Specialist offering policy advice to governments, schools and leaders to improve education policies and practices.
-Since December 2009 Dr. Sahlberg served as Direcor General of CIMO (Center for International Mobility and Cooperation) at the Finnish Ministry of Education and Culture in Finland.
+Since December 2009 Dr. Sahlberg served as Direcor General of CIMO (Center for International Mobility and Cooperation) at the Finnish Ministry of Education and Culture in Finland and since a visiting professor of practice at Harvard University since 2014.
 He has worked with governments and educators in Europe, Central Asia, North America, Africa and Asia-Pacific region to help them in improving education policies and implementing system-wide education reforms.